Records with Sonobeat circa 1969-1970

 No commercial releases on Sonobeat Records

-The 4-track session master contains five cuts; two are instrumentals.
-One, though, is a languid vocal take on Nobody Else But Me from the Broadway classic Showboat, by Jerome Kern and Oscar Hammerstein II, and another is a duet of the jazz classic Mood Indigo composed by Duke Ellington and Barney Bigard with lyrics by Irving Mills.
-We don't know who the members of Geneva are (although there's a reference on the tape box label to a "Duffy"), but we know we like what we hear and think you will, too.
+The 4-track session master contains five cuts: two versions of the instrumental You Got Me, Duffy's jazz vocal interpretation of Woke Up This Morning, Geneva's languid solo vocal take on Nobody Else But Me from the Broadway classic Showboat by Jerome Kern and Oscar Hammerstein II, and Geneva and husband Lionel's harmonious duet on the jazz classic Mood Indigo, composed by Duke Ellington and Barney Bigard with lyrics by Irving Mills.
+We like the sultry smooth jazz of Geneva and Her Gentlemen and think you will, too.
 Geneva's tracks remain unreleased.

 Nobody Else But Me (Jerome Kern and Oscar Hammerstein II)